 We loved the craftsmanship of the cedar banded together inside the home giving it its frame.

 The outside is made from sand bark and water.
 A simple fire retains heat inside the Hogan for long hours in the winter and it is 25% cooler inside a Hogan during the summer.

-Inside the female Hogan we met a Navajo women who gave us a blanket weaving demonstration and explanation of how they turn the sheep’s wool into the elaborately decorated and beautiful Navajo blankets.
+Inside the female Hogan, we met a Navajo woman who gave us a blanket weaving demonstration and explanation of how they turn the sheep’s wool into the elaborately decorated and beautiful Navajo blankets.

 We also learned more about some of the tools they use and the fascinating baby carrier, so purposefully created to ensure the baby didn’t fall out.